 With the Peter-Boenisch-Gedachtnispreis the Petersburg Dialogue is honoring young journalists who are reporting in a true-to-life presentation on the everyday life of Russians or Germans and who thereby help to understand each other better.
 Since 2006 this prize has been given to German and Russian journalists under the age of 35.
 The prize is worth 2.000 euro.
 The presentation of the award takes place within the Petersburg Dialogue.
 The jury consists of German and Russian journalists who work for well-known media such as “BILD” and “National Public Radio and Television”.
 The prize is honored in memory of Peter Boenisch (1927 – 2005), who was chairman of founding the “Petersburg Dialogue” with a lot of commitment for a better understanding between Russians and Germans, especially among the young generation.

-Although Pauline Tillmann herself is only 31 years old, she has supported newcomer journalists for a while.
+At the same time Pauline Tillmann has been supporting newcomer journalists for a while.
 It is important for her “to motivate young journalists, not to moan about every little thing and to courageously go their own way through the confusing media jungle”.
 2009 till 2011 she was active at the “Young Journalists” within the Bavarian Journalist Union (BJV).
-So she regularly organized – together with her colleague Christian Pfaffinger – events which she also presented.
-Pauline Tillmann also blogs regularly at www.bjvjungblut.wordpress.com – here she posts links to awards, jobs, scholarships and news in the media scene.
+So she regularly organized events which she also presented.

 - Peter-Boenisch-Gedaechtnispreis 2010